IlyasIssa/Reinforcement-Learning-algorithm-for-Adapting-to-Learner-s-Cognitive-Differences/README.md

 # Reinforcement-Learning-algorithm-for-Adapting-to-Learner-s-Cognitive-Differences
-This Capstone project at Nazarbayev University implements a RL algorithm utilizing Deep Q -Network.
+This Capstone project at Nazarbayev University implements an RL algorithm utilizing a Deep Q -Network To optimize engagement and learning, the robots can use RL to track a child's learning patterns and use that information to modify the level of task difficulty.
+The adaptation might also benefit RL by observing the child's engagement in real time and adapting its social behaviors.